exercism/v3/languages/cpp/reference/exercise-concepts/rna-transcription.md

 - Adding `const` for input arguments
 - Use `std::array` instead of `std::string` for the case of separate DNA and RNA sequences
-- Use `std::unordered_map` for dictionary approach to DNA -> RNA translation
+- Use `std::map` for dictionary approach to DNA -> RNA translation
 - Use `constexpr` for data known at compile time
 - Add `noexcept` to mark all functions that are not expected to throw exceptions
 - Using `std::range`' from `<ranges>`